Conte di Cavour-class battleship: Armament

-As built, the ships' main armament comprised thirteen 46-caliber 305-millimeter guns, designed by Armstrong Whitworth and Vickers, in five gun turrets.
+As built, the ships' main armament comprised thirteen 46-caliber long 305-mm Model 1909 guns, designed and built by Armstrong Whitworth and Vickers, in five gun turrets.
 The turrets were all on the centerline, with a twin-gun turret superfiring over a triple-gun turret in fore and aft pairs, and a third triple turret amidships, designated 'A', 'B', 'Q', 'X', and 'Y' from bow to stern.
-This was only one fewer gun than the Brazilian Rio de Janeiro, then the most heavily armed battleship in the world; Rio de Janeiros guns were mounted in seven twin-gun turrets.
+This was only one fewer gun than the Brazilian Rio de Janeiro then under construction, the most heavily armed battleship in the world; Rio de Janeiros guns were mounted in seven twin-gun turrets.
 The turrets had an elevation capability of −5° to +20 degrees and the ships could carry 100 rounds for each gun, although 70 was the normal load.
 Sources disagree regarding these guns' performance, but naval historian Giorgio Giorgerini claims that they fired 452 kg armor-piercing (AP) projectiles at the rate of one round per minute and that they had a muzzle velocity of 840 m/s which gave a maximum range of 24000 m.
 (Note: Friedman provides a variety of sources that show armor-piercing shell weights ranging from 919.16 to 997.2 lb and muzzle velocities around 861 m/s.)
 The turrets had hydraulic training and elevation, with an auxiliary electric system.

-The secondary armament on the first two ships consisted of eighteen 50-caliber 120 mm guns, also designed by Armstrong Whitworth and Vickers, mounted in casemates on the sides of the hull.
+The secondary armament on the first two ships consisted of eighteen 50-caliber 120 mm M1909 guns, also designed by Armstrong Whitworth and Vickers, mounted in casemates on the sides of the hull.
 These guns could depress to −10 degrees and had a maximum elevation of +15 degrees; they had a rate of fire of six shots per minute.
 They could fire a 22.1 kg high-explosive projectile with a muzzle velocity of 850 m/s to a maximum distance of 12000 yd.
 The ships carried a total of 3,600 rounds for them.
-For defense against torpedo boats, the ships carried fourteen 50-caliber 76 mm guns; thirteen of these could be mounted on the turret tops, but they could be mounted in 30 different positions, including some on the forecastle and upper decks.
+For defense against torpedo boats, the ships carried fourteen British built 50-caliber 3 inch guns; thirteen of these could be mounted on the turret tops, but they could be mounted in 30 different positions, including some on the forecastle and upper decks.
 These guns had the same range of elevation as the secondary guns, and their rate of fire was higher at 10 rounds per minute.
-They fired a 6 kg AP projectile with a muzzle velocity of 815 m/s to a maximum distance of 10000 yd.
+They fired a 6.4 kg AP projectile with a muzzle velocity of 815 m/s to a maximum distance of 10000 yd.
 The ships were also fitted with three submerged 45 cm torpedo tubes, one on each broadside and the third in the stern.